-- Light work: Defined as working 3-4 times per week to condition the horse for types of riding such as trail riding, western pleasure, and lower level dressage.
+- Defined as working 3-4 times per week to condition the horse for types of riding such as trail riding, western pleasure, and lower level dressage.
 Forage minimum of 1.5% of body weight.
-(15+ pounds per day for a 1,000 pound horse)
+(15+ pounds per day for a 1,000-pound horse)

-- Medium work: Working 5-6 days per week of a structured conditioning program.
-Examples of horses in medium work are the following: reiners, jumpers, upper level dressage horses, and polo ponies.
+- Working 5-6 days per week of a structured conditioning program.
+Examples of horses in medium work are the following: reiners, jumpers, upper-level dressage horses, and polo ponies.
 This work intensity requires 2% of body weight to be fed, it is also suggested to supplement with a concentrate to meet calorie needs and ideal body condition.
-(20 pounds per day for a 1,000 pound horse)
+(20 pounds per day for a 1,000-pound horse)

-- Heavy work and lactating mares: Race horses and 3-day eventers in training for competition are competing at the peak of their physical capabilities, lactating mares are also examples of a horse in “heavy work”, due to elevated nutrient needs for milk production and maintenance of their own needs.
+- Racehorses and 3-day eventers in training for the competition are competing at the peak of their physical capabilities, lactating mares are also examples of a horse in “heavy work”, due to elevated nutrient needs for milk production and maintenance of their own needs.
 These horses require 2.5% of body weight to be fed in forage, with a suggested concentrate supplement adjusted to meet calorie needs.
-(25 pounds per day for a 1,000 pound horse)
+(25 pounds per day for a 1,000-pound horse)

 Forage needs can be supplied through pasture, hay, or hay cubes, some additional beet pulp, and complete feeds.
 If relying solely on pasture, be sure there is an adequate amount of quality pasture to meet the needs of your horse.
 It is more difficult to measure the amount of forage a horse consumes from pasture due to the high water content in grass.
 Therefore, a horse in medium to heavy work should not rely solely on pasture for their source of forage.
 Supplementing with an additional forage option is generally needed.